fuminaba/fuminaba.github.io/research/research_index.md

 # Research Interests

-### Key Words: Multiple Instance Learning; Image Analysis;

 I work at the intersection of [fields], with a focus on:
-- Bullet point 1
-- Bullet point 2
+- Early detection
+- Precision oncology
-- Bullet point 3
+- Prognosis

 ---